 Jesse’s great-great-great-great grandfather was responsible for getting Davey Crockett into national politics while his grandfather gave the eulogy at jazz musician W.C.
 Handy’s funeral.

-In 1967, at the height of the Vietnam war, Jesse moved to Canada rather than participate.
+He was brought up in Memphis, studied in Massachusetts and Germany and, in 1967 at the height of the Vietnam war, Jesse moved to Montreal in Canada rather than participate.

-In 1970, Jesse was “discovered” by The Band‘s Robbie Robertson, who produced his debut album, Jesse Winchester that included such classics as Yankee Lady and Brand New Tennessee Waltz.
+In 1969, Jesse was “discovered” by The Band‘s Robbie Robertson, who produced his self-titled debut album that included such classics as Yankee Lady and The Brand New Tennessee Waltz.

 Since then, those, and songs from his subsequent albums have been recorded by such artists as Joan Baez, Jimmy Buffett, the Everly Brothers, Wilson Pickett, and Fairport Convention, while his own albums received critical praise throughout the world.